Q. How does a doctor get on the list?

 Q. Is there any professional oversight of the process?

 A. We receive assistance each year from the Medical Society of New Jersey.
 Additionally, the members of our professional advisory board provide input on the final list.
+Click here to see the professional advisory board.

 Q. How many votes does a doctor need to appear on the list?